• Courses

 Twitter Conversion Tracking with Google Tag Manager

-If you’re already using Twitter as a marketing tool, you want to measure the results, right?
-You have multiple options here – remarketing, Twitter conversion tracking, etc. However, everything takes time to implement – you send an email to the developer with requirements of what should be tracked and it takes him weeks to complete the task.
+If you’re already using Twitter (X) as a marketing tool, you want to measure the results, right?
+You have multiple options here – remarketing, X conversion tracking, etc. However, everything takes time to implement – you send an email with the requirements to the developer on what should be tracked, and it takes him weeks to complete the task.
 But not anymore!
 With the help of Google Tag Manager, you can speed up the process.

 Before you continue